bhauman/rebel-readline/rebel-readline/README.md

 ## nREPL, SocketREPL, pREPL?

 Services have not been written for these REPLs yet!!
-Things may change after intitial feedback.

 But you can quickly implement a partial service in a fairly straight forward manner.

 ## Contributing